Logo by MP83

 Occulteller should have become Mantra's magnum opus, their first game they developed from scratch as opposed to their usual localization work.
 It was first announced in early 1997, although development had purportedly begun in November 19963.
 (Most of the staff of the Ys II Special remake had left the company by then.
 Occulteller was made by members of the Protocoss team4.)
 In concept it was a series consisting of two games, but the chronological first episode, Yeonghon-ui Seom Atanda ("Atanda, Island of Souls"), was postponed rightaway in favor of the "side story," The Echuronia's White Tornado5.

 The RPG started out as a VGA DOS-game, but as Windows conquered the gaming world, Mantra completely redrew all the sprites and character portraits for a hi-res (604x480) Windows version, while the backgrounds were merely upscaled and filtered.
 The game was 60% completed at the time6.
 Despite this inconsistency, Occulteller looked excellent.
-The illustrations were drawn by Kim Hyungtae7, marking this his first game industry experience long before he rose to fame with his oversexualized female characters in MagnaCarta.
+The illustrations were drawn by Kim Hyungtae7, marking this his first game industry experience long before his rise to fame with hypersexualized female character designs with MagnaCarta.

 While following the same general JRPG formula as Protocoss, with the active turn battl bars from Final Fantasy, Rhapsodian Occulteller also showed influences from the Western school.
 The world and its monsters were heavily Dungeons & Dragons inspired (the designer claimed having used a "monster dictionary" for chosing them, which cannot mean much else than some kind of D&D Monster Manual), and not every monster encounter had to result in a fight to the death, as options to parley with the enemies were planned.
 The combat relied heavily on attack speed; getting hit while preparing an action would not only increase the damage taken, but also have a chance at interrupting said action.
 The weight of a character's equipment was supposed to factor heavily in the equation, averting the linear "bigger is better" scheme of a typical JRPG.
 Individual pieces of equipment could also be improved.
 (The example given was bathing leather in dragon blood.)
 Upon level up, players would have been able to chose the attributes they wanted to raise, and dialogues were likewise to be interactive with different replies for minor variations in the plot.8